astronomer/docs/astro/upgrade-runtime.md

 ## Step 2: (Optional) Pin provider package versions

 Major Astro Runtime upgrades can include major upgrades to built-in provider packages.
 These package upgrades can sometimes include breaking changes for your DAGs.
-See the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers/packages-ref.html) for a list of all available provider packages and their release notes.
+See the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers/packages-ref.html) for a list of all available provider packages and their release notes.

 For the most stable upgrade path, Astronomer recommends pinning all provider package versions from your current Runtime version before upgrading.
 To check the version of all provider packages installed in your Runtime version, run: